Robust Output Regulation of Uncertain Linear Time-Varying Systems: Introduction

 \section{Introduction}

 Output regulation studies how to drive the output of a system to track references and/or reject disturbances generated by an exogenous system.
 It is completely solved for LTI systems~\cite{davison1976robust,francis1976internal,francis1977linear}, and an important outcome is the \textit{internal model principle}, which indicates that asymptotic tracking can only be achieved by containing suitable copies of the exosystem in the controller.
-The problem has been extended to nonlinear systems~\cite{isidori1990output,li2025global,jiang2025output}, parameter-dependent linear systems~\cite{nikiforov1998adaptive,serrani2002semi}, infinite-dimensional systems~\cite{schumacher1983finite,guo2025practical,zhao2025robust}, multi-agent systems~\cite{fu2024cooperative,feng2025fully,lin2025direct}, linear stochastic systems~\cite{ma2024output}, and so on.
-Output regulation has been widely applied in various engineering systems, such as electrohydraulic systems~\cite{song2014robust}, electromechanical systems~\cite{cao2025enhanced}, and robotic networks~\cite{liu2025adaptive}.
+The problem has been extended to nonlinear systems~\cite{isidori1990output,serrani2002semi,li2025global,zhang2025finite}, infinite-dimensional systems~\cite{guo2025practical,zhao2025robust,deutscher2025koopman}, multi-agent systems~\cite{wieland2011internal,lin2025direct,chen2026linear}, and so on.
+Output regulation has been widely applied in various engineering systems, such as electrohydraulic systems~\cite{song2014robust}, electromechanical systems~\cite{cao2025enhanced}, and mobile robots~\cite{wang2026robust}.

-Output regulation of LTV systems is introduced in~\cite{pinzoni1993output} and preliminarily investigated in~\cite{marino2002robust}, where the time-varying nature is not fully addressed but only treated as a disturbance.
-A more comprehensive theory is developed by~\cite{zhang2006linear,ichikawa2006output}, laying the foundation for subsequent research.
+Output regulation of LTV systems is introduced in~\cite{pinzoni1993output} and preliminarily investigated in~\cite{marino2002robust}, with a more comprehensive theory developed by~\cite{zhang2006linear,ichikawa2006output}, which laid the foundation for subsequent research.
 Moreover, inspired by the structure of repetitive control, \cite{sun2009trajectory,zhang2010novel} provide a practical method of constructing an internal model-based controller without calculating error-zeroing input.
 The controller structure is further improved to a parallel one to allow a low-order stabilizer~\cite{zhang2014discrete}; and the low-order stabilizer for the series structure is proposed in~\cite{song2015low}.
 In a different vein, \cite{marconi2013internal, cox2016isolating} study the output regulation of hybrid systems for LTI plants with periodic jumps; \cite{paunonen2012periodic,paunonen2017robust} extend the problem to periodic linear distributed parameter systems; and \cite{niu2024adaptive,niu2025output} consider the regulation of non-periodic and discontinuous exogenous signals.